-NOTE: Calibrating the sample draw detector may cause alarms.
+NOTE: Calibrating the sample-draw detector may cause alarms.
 Be sure to put the controller into its calibration program or disable external alarms before continuing.

-NOTE: This procedure describes calibration using a gas collection bag.
-A demand-flow calibration kit is also available for calibrating the sample-draw detector.
+NOTE: This procedure describes calibration using a dispensing valve and a gas collection bag.
+A demand-flow regulator calibration kit is also available for calibrating the sample-draw detector without using a sample bag.